4-6-0: Ireland

 The only Irish railways to use the 4-6-0 type were the Great Southern & Western Railway (GS&WR) and its larger successor, Great Southern Railways (GSR).
 The GS&WR had 4-6-0s for both fast freight and express passenger service.
 The culmination of Irish 4-6-0 design was the GSR Class 800 or B1a class, introduced in 1939.
-Three of these locomotives were built for top express passenger work on the Dublin-Cork mainline, coincidentally resembling the United Kingdom's Royal Scot Class as rebuilt.
+Three of these locomotives were built for top express passenger work on the Dublin-Cork mainline, coincidentally resembling the LMS' "Royal Scot" Class as rebuilt by William Stanier.
 They were the last new steam locomotives to be built for the GSR.